10 Best Dividend ETFs to Buy Right Now

 6. iShares Core High Dividend (HDV)

-iShares Core High Dividend (HDV) has one of the best one-year returns through 04/30/22).
-It also has a YTD gain of 5.94 (through 05/06/22) – impressive, given that the entire market is down considerably since the beginning of the year.
+iShares Core High Dividend (HDV) is s a popular dividend ETF with a strong track record and low fees, an expense ratio of just 0.08%.
 The fund is invested in 75 dividend-paying domestic stocks and is intended to serve as a core portfolio holding.
 That’s because they concentrate on established, high-quality companies.
+You’ll be familiar with many of the names they invest in.

 7. iShares Select Dividend ETF (DVY)

-The five largest holdings of DVY are Altria Group, Valero Energy, IBM, Oneok Inc., and Philip Morris international.
-The largest holdings by sector are utilities (26.68%), financials (20.01%), and consumer staples (10.60%).
+The five largest holdings of DVY are Altria Group, Oneok Inc, IBM, Verizon, and Prudential Financial..
+The largest holdings by sector are utilities (28%), financials (22.06%), and consumer staples (10.45%).

 The fund does have a higher expense ratio than other funds on this list, at 0.38%.
 The ratio is comprised entirely of the fund’s management fee.